danihenrique/pgfy/README.md

 ## How to create Services?

-By default, the Service will check your env variable SERVICE_PATH (by default is '/src/services') looking for new services.
+By default, the Service will check your env variable PGFY_SERVICE_PATH (by default is '/src/services') looking for new services.

 ---
 Take a look for what is a "Service" inside PgFy.